Search

 A Roth IRA for self-employed workers allows individuals to make post-tax contributions, which can grow tax-free.
 Unlike traditional IRAs, withdrawals from Roth IRAs in retirement can be tax-free.4 There is no RMD requirement for owners of Roth IRAs, which can be transferred tax-free to heirs.
 However, Roth IRAs have income limits for eligibility.3

-In 2024, you can contribute up to $7,000 to a Roth IRA, with an additional $1,000 in catch-up contributions if you’re 50 or older.
+In 2024 and 2025, you can contribute up to $7,000 to a Roth IRA, with an additional $1,000 in catch-up contributions if you’re 50 or older.
 However, Roth IRA contributions are subject to income limits, which may reduce the amount you can contribute or make you ineligible.3

 • Tax-free growth and withdrawals in retirement.
 Investments in a Roth IRA grow tax-free, and qualified withdrawals in retirement are also tax-free.4 The tax advantages can be the key deciding factor for Roth IRAs, especially if you expect to be in a higher tax bracket in retirement.